josdem/hugo/content/techtalk/groovy/groovy_essential_concepts.md

 **Finders**

 The `findXXX()` methods take a closure and if an element matches the condition defined in the closure we get a result.
-We can also use the `any()` method to verify if at least one element applies to the closure condition, or we use the `every()` method to everify all elements that confirm to the closure condition.
+We can also use the `any()` method to verify if at least one element applies to the closure condition, or we use the `every()` method to verify all elements that confirm to the closure condition.
 Both the `any()` and `every()` method return a `Boolean` value.

 ```groovy
 assert 'abcde'.find{ it > 'b' } == 'c'